bloomberg/chromium.bb/mojo/edk/embedder/README.md

   base::ProcessHandle child_handle =
       LaunchCoolChildProcess(channel.PassClientHandle());

-  // At this point it's safe for |child| to go out of scope and nothing will
+  // At this point it's safe for |invitation| to go out of scope and nothing
-  // break.
+  // will break.
-  child.Connect(child_handle, channel.PassServerHandle());
+  invitation.Send(child_handle, channel.PassServerHandle());

   return 0;
 }